samanjate/CS6200/CS5100/pacman/README.md

-# CS5100
+# Foundation of Artificial Intelligence

-Foundation of Artificial Intelligence, Spring 2018 Northeastern University
+Homework submissions for CS5100 at NEU for the Spring of 2018.